rtmigo/bgflask_py/README.md

 I prefer to test the server like a black box, accessing only the HTTP API it provides.

+I could manually start the local Flask server in a terminal window and get a working API at 127.0.0.1:5000.
+But for the tests I don't want to do anything manually: neither launch a terminal, nor a command in it.
+This should be done automatically by the testing code.

-Also, I want the same code to test my application, whether it is running locally or on the server.
+Also, I want the same testing code to test my application, whether it is running locally or on the server.

 ``` python
 test_my_app('http://127.0.0.1:5000')  # test Flask running locally
 test_my_app('http://remote-service-api.com')  # test the same app deployed
 ```

-I could manually start the local Flask server in a terminal window and get a working API at 127.0.0.1:5000.
-But I don't want to do anything manually: neither launch a terminal, nor a command in it.
-This should be done automatically by the testing code.

-# What it does
+# What is RunningFlask

-The library provides the `FlaskBackground` class.

-The `FlaskBackground` starts the local Flask server in parallel process.
+The `RunningFlask` object starts the local Flask server in parallel process and keeps it running.

 The same effect could be achieved by simply launching standard Flask application in a terminal window: